jacky-lee/r1-connect-demo-Android/README.md

 #1.
 System Requirements
-The R1 Connect SDK supports all mobile and tablet devices running iOS 5.0 with Xcode 4.5 and above.
+The R1 Connect SDK supports all mobile and tablet devices running Android 2.2 and above.
 The downloadable directory (see below "[a.
-Import Files](#a-import-files)") contains the library and headers of the R1 Connect SDK for iOS.
+Import Files](#a-import-files)") contains the library and headers of the R1 Connect SDK for Android.

+\\ Update the download link above.

 The library supports the following architectures: